Marco Liorni: Correspondent for Grande Fratello and other projects

-In 2000 he was a correspondent for the television programme Grande Fratello, the "charon" who ferries people who were previously unknown to TV, then recounting the experiences and the consequences of the sudden fame in the families of the contestants.
+In 2000, he was a correspondent for the television programme Grande Fratello, the "charon" who ferries people who were previously unknown to TV, then recounting the experiences and the consequences of the sudden fame in the families of the contestants.
 In the first three editions, he hosted monthly specials of Grande Fratello story and the Sunday episodes within the Buona domenica container.
-He held this role until the 7th edition, in 2007, when he left the programme and also Mediaset.
-In 2001 he hosted an unsuccessful experiment on Rete 4, a programme created by Anna Fermi entitled Marte & Venere, on the dialogues between the couple.
-For several years he also curated Medici - storie di medici e pazienti on Rete 4.
-Still on Italia 1 he presented the test series of Il protagonista and Diario - Esperimento d'amore.
+He held this role until the 7th edition, in 2007, when he left the programme and Mediaset.

+In 2001, he hosted an unsuccessful experiment on Rete 4, a program created by Anna Fermi entitled Marte & Venere, on the dialogues between the couple.
+For several years, he also curated Medici - storie di medici e pazienti on Rete 4.
+Still on Italia 1, he presented the test series of Il protagonista and Diario - Esperimento d'amore.

-Other programmes: Saranno famosi (now Amici di Maria De Filippi), Modamare Capri and Taormina, Thirty hours for life, Padre Pio - Le prove della santità with Giuliano Ferrara and on Sat2000, La fabbrica e il bosco - Seveso 30 anni dopo years later, a documentary directed by Luciano Piscaglia and written with Marco Bergamaschi and Alessandro Zaccuri on the accident of July 10,1976, in Seveso when a toxic cloud containing dioxin was released from the ICMESA plants in the neighboring municipality of Meda.
+Other programmes include: Saranno famosi (now Amici di Maria De Filippi), Modamare Capri and Taormina, Thirty hours for life, Padre Pio - Le prove della santità with Giuliano Ferrara and on Sat2000, La fabbrica e il bosco - Seveso 30 anni dopo years later, a documentary directed by Luciano Piscaglia and written with Marco Bergamaschi and Alessandro Zaccuri on the accident of 10 July 1976, in Seveso when a toxic cloud containing dioxin was released from the ICMESA plants in the neighboring municipality of Meda.

 In 2003, he hosted Sposami subito! on Canale 5, a reality show in which a man or a woman puts their partner under pressure by asking to be married immediately on live TV.
-The program, produced by Endemol Italia, was a success with the public, but the same production company sold it to Rai instead, where it ran two series hosted by Antonella Clerici.
+The programme, produced by Endemol Italia, was a success with the public, but the same production company sold it to Rai, where it aired two series hosted by Antonella Clerici.

 In 2006, he presented on Mediaset Premium, assisted by Platinette, the programme Il Candidato, which allows the live selection of one of the contestants of the seventh edition of Grande Fratello.
 In 2008, he presented on Sky Vivo (now Sky Uno) The Singing Office, a programme defined as a "feel-good show" in which the employees of some important companies perform choreographed songs.
 In the end, Alitalia was the winner, and in a very critical historical phase for the Italian national airline.
 The programme was broadcast in the first weeks of programming on Cielo, Sky's digital terrestrial channel.
-The singer and presenter Amanda Lear also appeared in the programme hosted by Liorni.
+The singer and presenter Amanda Lear also appeared in the program hosted by Liorni.